12833 Market Ave. Hartville, 44632

 On-Duty Ranger: 330.353.2377

 Stop by to enjoy hiking, fishing, picnicking, and wildlife viewing!
-With wooded hiking trails, a fishing pond, and a wetland, the 13-acre Fichtner Park is a surprisingly secluded natural getaway right in the midst of Hartville’s shopping, dining, and small-town charm.
+With a wooded hiking trail, a fishing pond, and a wetland, the 13-acre Fichtner Park is a surprisingly secluded natural getaway right in the midst of Hartville’s shopping, dining, and small-town charm.

 Once part of a small Mennonite muck farm, this park now honors the memory of David Fichtner.
 A chemical engineer at Goodyear, Fichtner loved nature and connected children with the outdoors through the Boy Scouts of America.
 Stark Parks continues Fichtner’s legacy by providing outdoor education and a natural retreat for the young and young-at-heart.